 In this review, I will go deep into every intricate part of this surprisingly comprehensive program to provide you the best possible information to decide whether it’s right for you.

-As you start exploring the website, your eye immediately gets caught on the sheer number of exercises that are available in both, Animal and Monster programs.
+As you start exploring the website your eye immediately gets caught on the sheer number of exercises that are available in both Animal and Monster programs.

-While this seems great in theory, the problem is that there’s little information on why each exercise is important.
+While this seems great in theory, the problem is there’s little information on why each exercise is important.

 Creators of BoingVert